neptotech/codetrest/README.md

 # Meet Codetrest — Your Ultimate Markdown-Powered Notes Hub
 Experience a sleek, modern UI designed for developers and thinkers.
 Quickly save code snippets, ideas, or anything else — all with full Markdown support.
 Easily search, tag, and organize your content by date.

 Fast.
 Clean.
 Smart.
 Try Codetrest today — and level up how you save and find what matters.

 ---
 ## Download
 Currently prebuilt portable and installer(32bit and 64bit) are provided for windows.
 Though this application is built for cross platform support.
 It can be easily built with github actions and soon mac and linux binaries will be released.

 Being a student I would like if you could buy this supporting me via Gumroad: [download here](https://electrobyte6.gumroad.com/l/onbsd) Small prices still matter to me.
 But that doesn't mean the software is paid, the source code is right above to be built, and you can get the binary for free via an adwall: [download here](https://ouo.io/pC0cFb)
+If you prefer full amount to get to me, please gift [Amazon giftcard](https://www.amazon.in/Amazon-Pay-eGift-Card-First/dp/B0BPG9HXJ2/) via Email to neptotechnologies@gmail.com
 ## Installation & Setup

 1. **Install [Node.js](https://nodejs.org/)** (if you don't have it already).